 You will no doubt be happy to see these notices, but do not try to use them as if they were your green card.
 If you leave the U.S., you cannot use them to get back in.

 With your U.S. residency, you are eligible for a Social Security Number (SSN).
 The SSN is given to all people legally living and working in the United States, to identify them and allow them to pay into a system of retirement insurance.

-You may have already applied for a Social Security number if you received a work permit before getting your green card.
-If not, now is an excellent time to apply.
-You will need this number before you start working—your new employer will ask for it in order to file taxes on your behalf.
+If you have somehow not received an SSN up to now, this is an excellent time to apply.
+You will need this number before you start working.
+Your new employer will ask for it in order to file taxes on your behalf.